 About SoDo NRZ

-This page contains A LOT of information, please scroll down for meeting dates and location, board member info, bylaws, Strategic Plan, etc.
+This page contains A LOT of information, please scroll down for meeting dates and locations, board member info, bylaws, Strategic Plan, etc.

 In a nutshell:

-Neighborhood Revitalization Zones (NRZs) = your opportunity to have a voice in what goes on in your neighborhood: NRZs speak for the residents on issues being decided at the municipal level.
+Neighborhood Revitalization Zones (NRZs) = your opportunity to have a voice in what goes on in your neighborhood: NRZs speak for city residents, property owners, and business owners on issues being decided at the municipal level.
 And, similar to a neighborhood association, we also work to bring the community together.
 There are thirteen NRZs throughout Hartford, covering nearly the entire city.
 They also exist in other CT cities such as Bridgeport, New Haven, New Britain, etc. If you live, work, or own property in the NRZ boundaries, you are automatically a Member (see below).
 There is no fee for membership.

 SoDo = 1) A neighborhood of approximately 12 square blocks south and east of Bushnell Park (see map below); 2) The people who live and work within that same area.